UrjalaCoder/Showcase/README.md

 # Algorithms
 This folder contains Python implementations of some famous algorithms.
 The sub-folders Matrix_Multiplication and Sorting contain algorithms related to their respective subjects.

+# Python_simple
+This folder contains simple python scripts.
+They usually contain a class with a specific purpose.

 # Contact
 email: myllymakituomas1998@gmail.com
 Please include header [JOB] in the title for employment offers or questions about me.